Zoey's OG Xbox

 13. Tony Hawk’s Pro Skater 2X (2001)

-2X was a compilation of the first two games in the series with updated graphics.
-While you can tell it’s built on the bones of the PS1 classics, it managed to look pretty good.
-Better yet, it had all the levels of the first two games and allowed you to use the added arsenal of moves introduced in Tony Hawk’s Pro Skater 2 in the first game.
-On top of th🍷at, there were additional levels.
+2X is mostly a port of THPS2, but also sort of a compilation of the first two games in the series with updated graphics.
+While you can tell it’s built on the bones of the PS1 classics and the level geometry is pretty much the same in a lot of areas, it manages to look pretty good.
+It starts only allowing you to play the THPS2 levels, but after you complete it, you’re then given a set of all-new levels to kick around in.
+Then, once those are completed, you unlock all the levels of the first game, which allows you to use the added arsenal of moves introduced in Tony Hawk’s Pro Skater 2 in the first game.
+On top of that, you can unlock a few more levels that are more or less objectiveless mul🌱tiplayer stages.

 The existence of 2X made 2012’s Tony Hawk’s Pro Skater HD all the more disappointing since that game didn’t have all the levels, nor did it have the music.
 2020’s Tony Hawk’s Pro Skater 1+2 is a much better effort but still lacked 2X’s five exclusive levels.
-This means that 2X still stands out all these decades later.
+This means that 2X still has something to offer all these decades la🌸ter.

 Elder Scrolls 3 Morrowind